Policy and Research

 Social sciences in the region, for the region: the Midlands

-Our new report, which is a joint publication between the Academy of Social Sciences and eight Midlands-based universities, presents a collection of case study examples in which deeply applied and solutions-focused social science research is using innovative, collaborative and multi-disciplinary ways to bring substantial regional benefits at scale.
+Our recent report, which is a joint publication between the Academy of Social Sciences and eight Midlands-based universities, presents a collection of case study examples in which deeply applied and solutions-focused social science research is using innovative, collaborative and multi-disciplinary ways to bring substantial regional benefits at scale.

 Delivering civic value to communities – the impact of UK universities’ social science research